qmlbook/qmlbook/en/ch02/index.rst

 .. rubric:: Container Classes

-This example adds a lists and list iteration to the application.
-Qt comes with a large collections of container classes which are easy to use and use the same API paradigms than the rest of Qt classes.
+This example adds a list and list iteration to the application.
+Qt comes with a large collections of container classes which are easy to use and use the same API paradigms as the rest of Qt classes.

 .. code-block:: cpp